thekk1/Flurry/README.md

 For example the warrior's book:
 1. Weapon - Spec1.lua
 2. Fury   - Spec2.lua
-3. Tank   .
-Spec3.lua
+3. Tank   - Spec3.lua

 ### Standart outfit:
-For fallback outfits I have implemented a not existing "zones" named "Standard" in each Spec-file which is used in every case where is no configurated zone.
+For fallback outfits I have implemented not existing "zones" named "Standard" in each Spec-file which is used in every case where is no configurated zone.
 E.g. I use it for my PvP gear.

 ### Example 1:
 Lets make a Outfit for Nazjatar and The Eternal Palace and call it "Nazjatar Items" for the fury spec of your incredible warrior.
 So you have to add these two lines to file "Spec2.lua":
-["Nazjatar"] = "Nazjatar Items";
+["Nazjatar"] = "Nazjatar";
-["The Eternal Palace"] = "Nazjatar Items";
+["The Eternal Palace"] = "Nazjatar";

 ### Example 2:
 You want to wear the special cape for murlocs in newhome, make an outfit called "Annoying Murlocs" which ignore all slots excluding the back and set the cape in the back slot.
-So you have to add these line to all trhee files "Spec1.lua, Spec2.lua, Spec3.lua":
+So you have to add these line to all three files "Spec1.lua, Spec2.lua, Spec3.lua":
 ["Newhome"] = "Annoying Murlocs";

 ### Example 3: